PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 - No ONNX corpus or large-model conversion was run for this checkpoint, per the instruction to minimize conversion testing and prioritize improvement.

-Next work should characterize a bounded recursive Add subfamily.
-Keep broader Split/Add interactions in legacy until independently fixed.
+Next work should characterize broader shared-output Split/Add interactions or the next mixed quantized-post family.
+Keep uncharacterized interactions in legacy until independently fixed.
 Do not begin with a Tier 0–4 corpus run, and do not create a pull request.

 The section below records the preceding rank-five checkpoint and remains as